abes-esr/archi-htmlreport-docker/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/abesesr/archi-htmlreport-docker.svg)](https://hub.docker.com/r/abesesr/archi-htmlreport-docker/) [![Build Status](https://travis-ci.org/abes-esr/archi-htmlreport-docker.svg?branch=master)](https://travis-ci.org/abes-esr/archi-htmlreport-docker)

-Generates and exposes a HTML web site from an ArchiMateTool model.
+Generates and exposes a HTML web site from an ArchiMateTool model (packaged with Docker 🐳)

 We uses it internally at [Abes](http://abes.fr) to generate our "urbanization web site" helping us to know how is organized our IT system.